paulscherrerinstitute/snapshot/Readme.md

 conda install -c https://conda.anaconda.org/paulscherrerinstitute snapshot
 ```

-## Dependencies:
- - python 3 (conda python 3.5 was used for development)
- - pyepics module
- - numpy module
- - json module

 # Usage
-To define a set of PVs which should be saved/restored snapshot tool requires a "request" file.
-Request files are in the following format (note that macro substitution is possible):
+To define a set of PVs which should be saved/restored the _snapshot_ tool requires a "request" file.
+Request files are in the following format.
+Beside accepting explicit channels also the use of macros are possible.

 ```
 examplePv:test-1